Frequently Asked Questions (FAQs)

 Q. What is the Moose Hide Campaign?

-The Moose Hide Campaign is a grassroots movement of Indigenous and non-Indigenous men and boys who are standing up against violence towards women and children.
-Over the years it has grown into a national campaign to engage all Canadians, with over 1,000 participating communities and organizations across the country.
+The Moose Hide Campaign is an Indigenous lead grassroots movement of Indigenous and non-Indigenous men and boys who are standing up against violence towards women and children.
+Over the years it has grown into a national campaign to engage all Canadians, with over 1,500 participating communities, organizations, K-12 schools and post-secondary institutions across the country.
 In addition to distributing the Moose Hide pins, the Campaign hosts both Regional and National Gatherings which include a Day of Fasting.
-People of all ages, backgrounds, and gender identities are welcome to attend Moose Hide Campaign events.
-Visit the moosehidecampaign.ca for information on upcoming events.
+People of all ages, backgrounds, and gender identities are invited to engage in the campaign and are welcome to attend all Moose Hide Campaign events.

 Q: Where did the inspiration for the Moose Hide Campaign come from?

-The idea for the Moose Hide Campaign came to the founders Paul Lacerte and his daughter Raven during a hunting trip on their traditional territory along the "Highway of Tears", a stretch of highway in northern B.C. where many women have been murdered or gone missing.
-As they harvested a moose, they had a moment of inspiration: they would tan the moose hide and cut it into squares to engage men in efforts to end violence against women and children.
-Since then over one million squares have been distributed.
+The idea for the Moose Hide Campaign came to the founders, Paul Lacerte and his daughter Raven, during a hunting trip on their traditional First Nations territory along the "Highway of Tears", a stretch of highway in northern B.C. where many women have been murdered or gone missing.
+As they harvested the moose, they had a moment of inspiration: to tan the moose hide and cut it into squares to engage men and boys in efforts to end violence against women and children.
+Since then over two million squares have been distributed.
 The inspiration came from the land, from the loving relationship between a father and daughter, from the stretch of highway where violence has taken so many loved ones, and from the spirit of the moose.

 Q: Why is the Moose Hide Campaign targeting men and boys specifically?

 While the campaign agrees that all forms of violence are unacceptable regardless of gender, we are keenly aware that violence against women and children has been an unacceptable reality for generations.
 Women have been at the forefront of efforts to end domestic violence, gender-based violence, and inequality, and men have largely been absent in these efforts.
-It is time for men to join these efforts and work together to encourage a culture of healthy masculinity and take on the responsibility of addressing negative masculinity that is so pervasive in our society.
+It is time for men to join these efforts and work together to encourage a culture of healthy masculinity.

 Q: How are the Moose Hides sourced and produced?